Jan. 6 report: Trump 'lit that fire' of Capitol insurrection

 “We all look like domestic terrorists now,” longtime aide Hope Hicks texted Julie Radford, who served as Ivanka Trump’s chief of staff, in the aftermath.

-Pence had declined to try to object to or delay the certification of Biden’s victory at the congressional joint session.

 “Attacking the VP?
-Wtf is wrong with him,” Hicks texted a colleague that evening.
+Wtf is wrong with him,” Hicks texted another colleague that evening.

 The investigation’s release is a final act for House Democrats who are ceding power to Republicans in less than two weeks, and have spent much of their four years in power investigating Trump.
 Democrats impeached Trump twice, the second time a week after the insurrection.
 He was acquitted by the Senate both times.
 Other Democratic-led probes investigated his finances, his businesses, his foreign ties and his family.